Asian immigration to Australia: Chinese Australians in the 20th century

 During the 20th century, over 200 people with Chinese heritage fought for Australia in World War I and a similar number fought in World War II.
 During the inter-war period, Australian-born people of Chinese background began to outnumber Chinese-born people in Australia for the first time.
 The anti-Japanese War also helped inspire the development of organizations focused on China and aimed at making Australians aware of the danger of Japan and the need to assist China.

-Thai Immigration to Australia
+Thai immigration to Australia

 The first notable Thai to arrive in Australia was Butra Mahintra, sent by King Rama VI during the early 1920s to purchase racehorses.
 In the 1960s, a small number of Thai students came to study in Australia, and in the 1970s, a larger number of Thai people migrated to Australia as the result of political turmoil in Thailand.

-Japanese Immigration to Australia
+Japanese immigration to Australia

 Japanese immigration to Australia began in the 1880s, following the lifting of restrictions.
-The Immigration Restriction Act of 1901 temporarily prevented further Japanese migration to Australia, but subsequent exemptions to the dictation test were applied to Japanese people, mitigating these restrictions.
+The Immigration Restriction Act 1901 temporarily prevented further Japanese migration to Australia, but subsequent exemptions to the dictation test were applied to Japanese people, mitigating these restrictions.
 In Australia, many Japanese migrants worked as pearlers in northern Australia or in the sugar cane industry.